 Pilot projects funded by the European Parliament

-A pilot project or preparatory action is an initiative of an experimental nature designed to test the feasibility and usefulness of action.
-It is meant to try different approaches, develop evidence-based strategies to address a problem, identify good practices, and provide policy guidance for the benefit of possible future initiatives in the area of nutrition and physical activity.
+Pilot projects are designed to test the feasibility and usefulness of specific activities.
+They are used to try out different approaches, develop evidence-based strategies, identify good practices, and provide policy guidance for the benefit of possible future initiatives in the area of nutrition and physical activity.

 Feel free to browse the ongoing or recently concluded projects below.